KalyanM45/Spam-Email-Detection/README.md

-Welcome to the Spam Email Detection README file!
+# Spam Email Detection using Machine Learning Algorithms

-This project aims to develop a machine learning model that can accurately classify emails as either spam or not spam.
-The project is implemented in Python.

-**Dataset:**
+This repository contains a Python script that uses various machine learning models to classify spam messages from ham messages.
+The model is trained on a Popular dataset of Spam emails and we use multiple machine learning models for classification.

+# Dataset

 We use the publicly available Email-Spam dataset, which is collected from the Kaggle.
-The dataset includes a total of 5,572 emails having 2 Variables i.e. Category - Spam/Ham, Message.
+The dataset includes a total of 5,572 emails having 2 features i.e. Category - Spam/Ham, and Message.

-**Approach:**
+# Data Pre-processing

 We use a supervised learning approach to train our model, using a combination of natural language processing (NLP) techniques and traditional machine learning algorithms.
 Specifically, we use the following steps:

-Preprocessing&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;: We clean and tokenize the emails to convert them into a format that can be used by our machine learning algorithms.

-Feature Extraction&nbsp;: We extract relevant features from the emails using NLP techniques such as bag-of-words, TF-IDF, and word embeddings.
+The Unnamed: 2, Unnamed: 3, and Unnamed: 4 columns are dropped.

+The Category column is converted to binary values.

+The dataset is split into training and testing sets using train_test_split() function from sklearn.model_selection.

+The emails are transformed into numerical features using the TfidfVectorizer() function from sklearn.feature_extraction.text.

+# Model Training and Evaluation
-Model Selection&nbsp;&nbsp;&nbsp;&nbsp;: We train and compare the performance of different machine learning algorithms, including logistic regression, Decision Trees, KNN, Random Forest and also a stacking model.

-Model Evaluation&nbsp;&nbsp;: We evaluate the performance of our model using metrics such as precision, recall, and F1-score.
+We split the dataset into training and testing sets and trained on multiple models such as Logistic Regression, Decision Trees, K Nearest Neighbors, Random Forest and also a Stacking model on the training set.
+We evaluate the performance of the models on the testing set using metrics such as accuracy, precision, recall, and F1-score.

+# Usage

+The code is written in Python and can be run using any Python environment such as Jupyter Notebook, Spyder, etc.

+The code imports the necessary libraries, reads the dataset, preprocesses it, and trains the classifiers.

+To use the code, simply run the cells in the order they appear.

+# Dependencies

+The code requires the following Python libraries to be installed:

+Numpy

+Pandas

+Matplotlib

+Seaborn

+Sklearn

-Contributing:
+# Contributing:

 We welcome contributions from the community!
 If you have any ideas or suggestions for improving the project, please feel free to create an issue or submit a pull request.

+# Acknowledgements

+This project was inspired by the Kaggle dataset on password strength and the corresponding competition.
+We also acknowledge the open-source Python libraries used in this project and their contributors.